-As part of a range of activities to develop, promote, and sustain a whole system public health approach to violence prevention, in 2022/23 Merseyside VRP funded Time Matters.
+As part of a range of activities to develop, promote, and sustain a whole system public health approach to violence prevention, in 2022/23 and 2023/24 Merseyside VRP funded Time Matters.
 Time Matters is a Merseyside based organisation which provides support to children experiencing parental imprisonment and their families.
 Time Matters has an open referral policy and receives referrals from families, schools, and statutory services.
 Children and young people referred into the programme receive six weekly one-to-one mentoring sessions (either in school or online).
-Since April 2022, Time Matters has received 57 new referrals with 36 children and young people being given support and a further 10 in the process of receiving support.
-In the third quarter of 2022/23, 47 children and young people and 27 parents/carers accessed support at Time Matters.
-In addition to individual mentoring, Time Matters also provides group support sessions, social activities, and a summer residential for children and their families.
+Since April 2023, Time Matters has received 61 new referrals.
+During the two-year evaluation period, Time Matters consistently provided direct support to over 60 young people and parents/carers per quarter.
+In addition to individual mentoring, Time Matters also provides group support sessions, social activities, and a summer residential for children and their families and 43 different activities were offered over the 2023/24 period.
 Parents/carers can also access support through a parent and grandparent group and individual advice.
 Time Matters is also engaged in advocacy work, providing young people with the opportunity to have their voice heard and raise awareness of the experience of parental imprisonment at a local and national level.
-The report presented the findings from a process and outcome evaluation of Time Matters, describing the programme implementation and impacts on children, young people, and their families.
+This report presented the findings from a process and outcome evaluation of Time Matters, describing the programme implementation and impacts on children, young people, and their families.